JakenVeina/SeqLoggerProvider/README.md

  -- [Microsoft.Extensions.DependencyInjection](https://docs.microsoft.com/en-us/dotnet/core/extensions/dependency-injection)
  - Allows for global-scope log data, I.E. data fields that are included upon every log event sent to the server.
  - Allows for more granular control of event batching, including both size-based and time-based thresholds, and flood control
- - Provides extension points for JSON serialization, based on [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0), allowing for consumers to write custom serializers for log events that can optimize for performance or data size.
+ - Provides extension points for JSON serialization, based on [System.Text.Json](https://docs.microsoft.com/en-us/dotnet/api/system.text.json?view=net-5.0), allowing for consumers to write custom serializers for log entries that can optimize for performance or data size.
- - Provides extension points for HTTP transmission, allowing for consumers to apply any custom configurations to the `HttpClient` instances that are used to deliver log events to the Seq server.
+ - Provides extension points for HTTP transmission, allowing for consumers to apply any custom configurations to the `HttpClient` instances that are used to deliver log entries to the Seq server.

 ## Usage